Interview with Isaac Samuel Leevy Johnson

 LC Subject Headings

-Legislators -- United States, Lawyers -- South Carolina, South Carolina.
+African American legislators -- United States, African American lawyers -- South Carolina, South Carolina.
 General Assembly.
 House of Representatives, Race discrimination, Segregation in education -- Law and legislation, African Americans -- Politics and government